xtej4ik/BE-NC-NEWS-PROJECT/README.md

 ##### The API has the following endpoints:

-GET /api/topics: Retrieve a list of topics GET /api/articles: Retrieve a list of articles GET /api/articles/:article_id: Retrieve an article by its ID GET /api/articles/:article_id/comments: Retrieve a list of comments for an article POST /api/articles/:article_id/comments: Post a new comment to an article PATCH /api/articles/:article_id: Update an article's vote count DELETE /api/comments/:comment_id: Delete a comment
+GET /api/topics: Retrieve a list of topics
+GET /api/articles: Retrieve a list of articles
+GET /api/articles/:article_id: Retrieve an article by its ID GET /api/articles/:article_id/comments: Retrieve a list of comments for an article POST /api/articles/:article_id/comments: Post a new comment to an article PATCH /api/articles/:article_id: Update an article's vote count DELETE /api/comments/:comment_id: Delete a comment

 Each endpoint has been designed to handle various possible errors and send appropriate HTTP status codes to the client.

 For more information on each endpoint please see the endpoints.json file.

 Using NC News
-A working example of this demo is published at: https://nc-news-p3zx.onrender.com
+A working example of this demo is published [here](https://newsbackend.inna.codes/api)

 Author
 Inna Chtej - Northcoders Student